neofodere/vdream/README.md

 `vdream_core.exe`: The emulation core executable based on V.Frown.<br>
 `bios.bin`: A copy of the BIOS file you have imported.<br>
 `vdream.config`: Configuration file for user preferences.<br>
-`vdream_core.config`: Configuration file for internal emulation parameters.<br>
+`vdream_core.config`: Configuration file for internal emulation parameters.
-`vdream.deps.json`: Lists the .NET dependencies required for emulator execution.<br>
-`vdream.runtimeconfig.json`: Defines the .NET runtime settings needed by the emulator.
 ### Files created by the installer
 `V.Dream.lnk`: The V.Dream shortcut that points to **vdream.exe**.<br>
 `unins000.exe`: The V.Dream uninstaller.<br>